melezhik/sparrow/README.md

 ## Creating swat plugins

-* get know what [swat](https://github.com/melezhik/swat) is and how to create swat tests for various web applications
+* get know what [swat](https://github.com/melezhik/swat) is and how to create swat tests for various web applications.

 * create your swat test suite: